 - 6.7.1 Each dwelling is limited to a single crossover built to Melton City Council's standard detail for a single residential vehicle crossing (maximum width of 3.5m at the boundary).

 Relocation of this crossover requires DRP approval and related costs must be paid by the property owner prior to commencing.
-Relocation is not always possible due to the status of the civil works programme, layout of streets, street trees and underground services. - 6.7.2 The architectural character of garages must be harmonious to the main body of the dwelling. - 6.7.3 Garages on corner lots are not to be located where the primary and secondary streets meet. - 6.7.4 Garages on corner lots may be located on the secondary street frontage with a minimum setback of 2m. - 6.7.5 The driveway is not to exceed the width of the garage opening plus allowance for a front entry pathway.
-The width of garage door openings should generally comply with the following: - Single Garage 2.6m max. - Double Garage 6.4m max. - Triple Garage 9m max (6.4m door + 2.6m door).
+Relocation is not always possible due to the status of the civil works programme, layout of streets, street trees and underground services. - 6.7.2 The architectural character of garages must be harmonious to the main body of the dwelling. - 6.7.3 Garages on corner lots are not to be located where the primary and secondary streets meet. - 6.7.4 Garages on corner lots may be located on the secondary street frontage with a minimum setback of 2m. - 6.7.5 The driveway is not to exceed the width of the garage opening plus allowance for a front entry pathway (refer to Diagram 20).
+The width of garage door openings should generally comply with the following: - Single Garage 2.6m max. - Double Garage 6.4m max. - Triple Garage 9m max [6.4m door + 2.6m door].

-- 6.7.6 Open carports will not be approved, except where they are accessible from a right of way via a sectional garage door. - 6.7.7 Garage doors must be a sectional style door in a timber, timber look or colourbond finish. - 6.7.8 The maximum allowable garage door width for lots with a frontage less than 12.5m is 2.6m. - 6.7.9 The maximum allowable garage door width for lots with a frontage between 12.50m and 14m is 5.5m. - 6.7.10 The maximum allowable garage door width for lots with frontages greater than 14.00m is 6.4m. - 6.7.11 Triple garages are strongly discouraged.
+- 6.7.6 Open carports will not be approved, except where they are accessible from a right of way via a sectional garage door. - 6.7.7 Garage doors must be a sectional style door in a timber, timber look or colourbond finish. - 6.7.8 The maximum allowable garage door width for single fronted lots (including SLHC) with a frontage less than 12.5m is 2.6m, double storey dwellings may have a 5.5m garage door (applies from Stage 51 onwards) - 6.7.9 The maximum allowable garage door width for lots with a frontage between 12.50m and 14m is 5.5m. - 6.7.10 The maximum allowable garage door width for lots with frontages greater than 14.00m is 6.4m. - 6.7.11 Triple garages are strongly discouraged.

 Notwithstanding, they will only be permitted on lots with frontages 18m and above, or on corner lots with frontages 20m and above.

 Triple garages must comprise either one double (max 6.4m) and one single (max 2.6m) garage door or three single (max 2.6m) garage doors with a column/pillar dividing at least two of the elements. - 6.7.12 If a lot shape is irregular, the lot frontage measurement can be taken at a 4-6m setback from the front boundary.
-Irregular lots are lots whereby a difference in the front and rear boundary width occurs. - 6.7.13 Garages fronting a right of way should incorporate landscaping elements to soften their appearance through elements such as fencing insets, specimen trees and ground level landscape cover. - 6.7.14 Where the garage does not span the full width of the lot frontage to a right-of-way, garages should include space or provision for landscaping or a specimen tree to one side of the garage door.

-6.7.15 For dwellings on Gateway Lots (refer to Diagram 01):

-Garage doors must be timber or timber look only.
+Irregular lots are lots whereby a difference in the front and rear boundary width occurs. - 6.7.13 Garages fronting a right of way should incorporate landscaping elements to soften their appearance through elements such as fencing insets, specimen trees and ground level landscape cover. - 6.7.14 Where the garage does not span the full width of the lot frontage to a right of-way, garages should include space or provision for landscaping or a specimen tree to one side of the garage door. - 6.7.15 For dwellings on Gateway Lots: - Garage doors must be timber or timber look only. - Triple garages will not be accepted.